 It’s possible that your payment information didn’t make it to the credit bureaus or there was a problem with the data.

-Danaher says this can happen because “the creditor may have missed payment data in their reporting cycle, or the data contributor may experience input formatting issues, which leads to missing or rejecting trade lines.”
+This can happen because the creditor may have missed payment data in its reporting cycle or data formatting issues.

 3. There’s a missed connection

 Something could also go awry in the connection between the bureau and the platform you’re using to review your credit report.
 Getting a copy of your credit report directly from the credit bureau could help determine if this may be the issue.

 4. The data was removed from your report

 Another possibility is that the payment information was removed as a result of a dispute.
 For example, if you disputed an account and it was removed from your report, the related payment information would also be removed.

 Where to find payment information on your credit reports

 Payment history is included in the account information section.
 It includes an inventory of open and closed accounts and records of both on-time and late payments.